dhis2/dhis2-releases/roadmap/tracker.md

 -   Capture app with full tracker functionality

-    -   [x] Adding in relationships and scheduling of events to the rest of the tracker functionality that was added in 2.37, and releasing the Capture app in beta form
+    -   [x] Adding in the rest of the tracker functionality that was added in 2.37, and releasing the Capture app in beta form

 -   Stability and performance